Share Email Opening Apply Now

 While performing the duties of this job, the employee is regularly exposed to outside weather conditions.
 The noise level in the work environment is often quiet, but hearing protection is occasionally required.
 Other personal protective equipment (PPE) may be required as directed.

-The above position description reflects a general overview of the responsibilities, reporting relationships and position requirements for this job classification.
+The above description reflects a general overview of the responsibilities, reporting relationships and positon requirements for this job classification.
 It is not intended to be a complete description of all duties and requirements that may be inherent in the position.
+The Museum is a drug and alcohol free workplace and participates in E-Verify.

 Open Date 4/21/2023